WorkMaze/JUST.net/README.md

 ## <a name="applyover"></a> Apply function over transformation

 Sometimes you cannnot achieve what you want directly from a single function (or composition).
 To overcome this you may want to apply a function over a previous transformation.
 That's what #applyover does.
+First argument is the first transformation to apply to input, and the result will serve as input to the second argument/transformation.
+Second argument can be a simple function or a complex transformation (an object or an array).
+Note that if any of the arguments/transformations of #applyover has commas (,), one has to use #constant_comma to represent them (and use #xconcat to construct the argument/transformation).

 Consider the following input: